Apr 18, 2017, 8:30 AM, Posted by

 Margaret Tait, Oktawia Wojcik

-Tradition in almost any discipline can be a solid foundation on which to soar, but it can also be confining, an easy excuse to tamp down on new ideas.
-When we think about how science advances, there is something to be said for giving tradition its due while also having the flexibility to embrace new approaches.
+Tradition in almost any discipline can be a solid foundation on which to soar.
+But tradition can also stifle new ideas.
+When we think about how science advances, there’s something to be said for giving tradition its due while also embracing new approaches.

-Historically, researchers have shielded their data, methods, tools, and findings until they have been submitted for peer review and published in an academic journal.
-The publisher has generally then made the articles available only to readers with a subscription.
+Researchers have historically shielded their data, methods, tools, and findings until they have been submitted for peer review and published in an academic journal.
+The publisher has generally then made the articles available solely to subscribers.

 View full post